YavuzMuratt/Pothole-DetectioN/README.md

 ## Usage

-  -- Run nogpsmain.py for ip based geolocation --
+  -- Run nogpsmain.py for ip based geolocation, it uses ipproces.py and ipgeolocation.py to run --

   Download YOLOv8 Model
   Place your YOLOv8 model file (modelv3.pt) in the model directory.